TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 	navigation_agent_2d.target_position = player.global_position
 ```

-It works great, but a tiny problem comes up - performance has dropped so much, the game is unplayable now.
-This was caused by two main issues: the navigational area had too many polygons, leading to excessive waypoints between enemies and the player, and all enemies were recalculating their paths every frame.
+It works great, but a tiny problem comes up - performance has dropped so much, that the game is unplayable now.
+This was caused by two main issues: the navigational area had too many polygons, leading to excessive waypoint calculation between enemies and the player, and all enemies were recalculating their paths every frame.

 The first problem was caused by the size of the tiles - they were too small and there were too many of them.
 Each vertex of a tile turns into a vertex on a navigation area.
-I solved this issue by taking out tile collisions from the equation entirely, as they were not requied to built the area at all.
+I solved this issue by disabling tile collisions entirely, as they were not requied to built the area at all in my case.

 To tackle the second problem I needed to reduce the number of path calculations per frame.
 For starters, we can make our mobs recalculate paths once per 30 frames, which is not really noticeable by the player, but saves a lot of CPU cycles.